madpin/super-duper-audio-recorder/README.md

 ## Introduction

 Ever felt like the core audio recorder in Obsidian was playing hard to get?
 Well, fret no more!
 Our Super Duper Audio Recorder is here to save the day (and your sanity)!
-This plugin enhances your audio recording experience in Obsidian by adding folder selection and audio source options.
+This plugin enhances your audio recording experience in Obsidian by adding folder selection, audio source options, pause functionality, and multi-track recording.

 ## 🌟 Features

 - 📂 **Folder Selection**: Choose where your audio gems get stored.
 No more "Where Did I Put That Recording?" game!
 - 🎚️ **Audio Source Picker**: Select your preferred microphone or input device.
-- 🎭 **Versatile Recording**: From podcasts to secret agent missions, we've got you covered!
+- ⏯️ **Pause and Resume**: Take a breather without stopping your recording session.
+- 🎭 **Multi-Track Recording**: Create separate tracks for different speakers or instruments.
 - ⏱️ **Custom Duration**: Set your recording time or go wild with unlimited recording.
 - 🎨 **Sleek UI**: Because even your recording interface deserves to look good.